This is the ultimate WordPress SEO checklist.

 Step 2: Get the perfect WordPress Host.

 Getting a bad host can shatter your SEO efforts.
-If your WordPress site take 6 seconds to load because your host is slow, you’re going to be losing visitors like crazy.
-Google won’t value your site as much.
+If your WordPress website takes 6 seconds to load because your host is slow, you’re going to be losing visitors like crazy.
+Google and other search engines won’t value your website as much.

 Avoid dirt cheap hosts.
-They over pack their servers, which slows down your site and every other site on the server.
+They over pack their servers, which slows down your website and every other website on the server.

 Consider your audience too.
 If you’re focused only in Europe, having a host with a data-center in Europe is best.